 Since past performance is often the best predictor of future performance, the best way to verify an applicant’s background and job suitability is to conduct a thorough reference check.

-Today, employers are hesitant to give information about previous employees for fear of being sued.
+Today, employers are hesitant to give information about current or previous employees for fear of being sued.
 Therefore, many employers only confirm dates of employment and positions held.
 However, North Dakota Century Code 34-02-18 grants immunity from civil liability to employers or their agents who provide truthful information regarding dates of employment, pay level, job description and duties, wage history, and job performance if the information is not considered confidential according to law or a nondisclosure agreement and is provided in good faith.

 Employers are increasingly being held liable for negligent hiring (not properly investigating the background of individuals who may pose a risk of harm to others).
 The best defense against charges of negligent hiring is complete reference checks.
 By contacting any of the following, one can gain important information that will be helpful in making the selection decision: